 Voice problems can be short-term or long lasting.
-Chronic hoarseness may be an indication of more severe problems, such as polyps, vocal cord paralysis, nerve damage, vocal cord nodules, or throat cancer.
+Chronic hoarseness may be an indication of other, more severe problems, such as polyps, vocal cord paralysis, nerve damage, vocal cord nodules, or throat cancer.
 Typically, most people recover from acute laryngitis within two weeks.

 If you are experiencing symptoms of laryngitis and would like to discuss your treatment options with a member of our voice disorder team, please call (860) 493-1950 or visit our patient portal to request an appointment.